AR-Rui-Aly/AR-Rui-Aly/README.md

 </div>

 <br>
-- 🌱 I’m a programmer, Aspiring Cybersecurity Professional with continously eveolving interest in IT and I love challenges and learning.
+- 🌱 I’m a programmer, Aspiring Cyber Security Professional with a continously evolving interest in IT.